Prof. Robert C Armstrong

 Research Summary

-Theoretical, computational, and experimental methods are being used to elucidate the rheology and fluid flow characteristics of non-Newtonian fluids.
-A wide variety of fluids are being studied including dilute polymer solutions, concentrated polymer solutions and melts, liquid crystalline polymers, concentrated suspensions, biodegradable polymers, and composites of rigid fillers and polymers.
-For many of these systems we are developing structural and molecular models which are of great importance in interrelating the microstructure with processing conditions, and in understanding the physics of these flows at interfaces.
+One of the most fertile research areas in chemical engineering today is the development of multiscale methods for linking molecular (or microstructural) behavior of chemical systems to process and product behavior.
+Non-Newtonian fluid mechanics, and the flow and processing of polymers in particular, offers a rich set of problems in which to develop these general methods.
+In our group we use theoretical, computational, and experimental methods to elucidate the rheology and fluid mechanics of non-Newtonian fluids.
+A wide variety of fluids are being studied including dilute polymer solutions, concentrated polymer solutions and melts, liquid crystalline polymers, biological polymers, concentrated suspensions, biodegradable polymers, and composites of rigid fillers and polymers.
+For many of these systems we are developing structural and molecular models which are of great importance for interrelating the microstructure with processing conditions, and in understanding the physics of these flows at interfaces.

 The group has excellent facilities for carrying out non-Newtonian fluid studies.
-For numerical studies we have numerous minicomputers and graphics workstations.
-For large calculations, we have easy access to state-of-the-art supercomputers.
+For numerical studies we have numerous workstations, and for large calculations, we have our own parallel cluster of Intel machines as well as easy access to other, very large parallel clusters.
 Experimental facilities include a six-beam, three-color laser Doppler velocimeter, a two-color laser birefringence apparatus, a Rheometrics Mechanical Spectrometer, an elongational flow viscometer, a biaxial extensional flow device, a high shear rate capillary viscometer, and numerous flow loops.

 Recent Work